 I always said that if I was going to ride a hot air balloon, it was going to be in one of two places: Cappadocia or the Albuquerque International Balloon Fiesta.
-Both seemed out of reach for me this year, so I put ballooning on my long-term travel goals, right up there with going on safari.
+Both seemed out of reach for me, so I put ballooning on my long-term travel goals, right up there with going on safari.

 Imagine my surprise when I received a wedding invitation from a friend announcing that she was getting married the weekend of the festival, in Albuquerque!
 It was like fate was telling me to go, and it was too good of an opportunity to pass up.
 I booked a flight, stayed in a hotel room with one of the bridesmaids and managed to secure a spot on a balloon ride during mass ascension Sunday morning.
 The wedding was Saturday, so I didn’t get much sleep, but I wouldn’t change a thing about the experience.